 Scottish, English, Welsh and Irish place names and derivations, such as “Aberfeldy”, “Oakham”, “Hereford”, “Athenry”, “Anwyl”, “Twyford”, “Euston”, “Sefton”, “Kinloch” and “Glenelg” were very commonplace.
-Late 19th and early 20th century sources abound with Scottish and Celtic-sounding property names, reflecting a societal fascination with all things Scottish and also the influx of Northern British immigrants to Queensland during the first decades of the free settlement.
+Late 19th and early 20th century sources abound with Scottish and Celtic-sounding property names, reflecting a societal fascination and also the influx of Northern British immigrants to Queensland during the first decades of the free settlement.
 I have researched many houses where the name refers to the British birthplace of the builder or his ancestors.

 English evocative words and combinations typical for the Victorian era, such as “Sunnyside”, “Mornington”, “The Gables” “Lilyvale”, “The Palms”, “Rosehill”, “Fern Villa”, “The Priory”, “Hollybank” and “Arcadia”.
 Many contemporary suburbs were named in a similar vein.